constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

   * If VGT is a introduction/adjunct to Fraleigh and Hungerford, I think the Aggregate Theory of Concrete Mathematics can readily produce an introduction/adjunct to Visual Group Theory.
   * Paolo Aluffi's "Algebra: Notes from the Underground" seems like a potentially interesting followup.
   * For a deeper look at quaternions, see "Geometry: Plane and Fancy", "Introduction to the Theory of Numbers", and some abstract algebra books.
 Most introductory abstract algebra books only cover the finite quaterion group, though.

-Neverending Fractions, An Introduction to Continued Fractions, by Jonathan Borwein, Alf van der Poorten, Jeffrey Shallit, and Wadim Zudilin.
-   * Standard introduction to continued fractions, alongside an eclectic mix of less common applications.
-   * I remember playing with Somos sequences via OEIS, but I never did anything very interesting with them.
-   * See also Linas Vepstas's fascinating expository efforts to discuss this material in relatively accessible ways, often with an eye towards analysis and measure theory

-An Introduction to the Theory of Numbers (6th Ed.) by
-   * should do deeper review of this book
-   * KB&SBT mentions that the converse of theorem 28 is also true, which isn't clearly mentioned in the book
-   * theorem 29 is more general that what I had known to be true after writing KB&SBT

-Geometry of Continued Fractions, by Oleg Karpenkov
-   * This is quite an advanced look at topics closely related to the Stern-Brocot tree
-   * Further suggestions in this vein include:
-   * Algebra: Chapter 0, by Paolo Aluffi
-   * Integral Matrices, by Morris Newman
-   * Topics in Geometric Group Theory, by Pierre de la Harpe
-   * Automorphic Forms and Even Unimodular Lattices, by Chenevier and Lannes

 Proofs from THE BOOK